I'm the guy who had been burning way earlier it became trending.

 One of the downsides is that you also become one of those miserable guys.

-I was so shy when I met one of my former colleagues, with whom we'd been studing at university together.
+I was so shy when I met one of my former colleagues, with whom we'd been studying at university together.
 The air was so tense that I've manage to feel how shocked he was.

-The Mall therapy results
+The Mall Therapy Results

-The mall therapy started in September and was ver disruptive and drove me to an edge at the very beginning.
+The mall therapy started in September and was very disruptive and drove me to an edge at the very beginning.
 It finished only on the 1st of April and it allowed me to fall in love with IT again.

-By the end of the way we've managed to partially escape from the mall by hiring one and then two salesmen, switching each other.
+By the end of the way, we've managed to partially escape from the mall by hiring one and then two salesmen, switching each other.
 Sometimes they dropped out, returning us back to the mall.

 In fact, we hired them as soon as we could afford it.
 Anyway, the tiny sales point was bringing almost no money.